-I have worked on various project over my early career, spanning from early projects on feeding behaviour of red kites (Milvus milvus), a bird of prey, in Germany over smaller landscape planning projects in New Zealand using geographical information systems (GIS).
-My more recent projects started probably with working under Prof. Falk Huettmann at the University of Alaska Fairbanks where I started to develop my interest in machine learning algorithms and applying them to ecological questions.
+Prior to studying at Université Laval for my PhD I worked at the University of Alaska Fairbanks under Prof. Falk Huettmann where I started to develop my interest for machine learning algorithms and applying them to ecological questions.
 I started working on predicting mossy habitats on Haida Gwaii, BC, Canada which are invaluable for marbled murrelets (Brachyramphus marmoratus) as nesting sites.
-At the same time I started working with Grant Humphries on the seabirds.net project.
-We also started on working on projects that deal with recruitment of young scientists into professional societies, with a manuscript being submitted soon.
-Back in Alaska I furthered my interest into marine science that had been sporadic before.
-This is when I wrote my master’s thesis on predicting vertical and horizontal zooplankton distribution into the future.
+I then went on to write my actual M.Sc. thesis on predicting vertical and horizontal zooplankton distribution into the future.
 This was accomplished by analyzing a vast pan-Arctic dataset of physical oceanography parameters provided by Prof. Igor Polyakov and predicting oceanographic layers such as the mixed layer depth into the future.
-Using those layers as well as future data from the Canadian Earth System Model (CanESM2) RCP85 on chlorophyll concentration and similar I predicted the zooplankton features into the year 2100.
+Using those layers as well as future data from the Canadian Earth System Model (CanESM2) RCP85 on chlorophyll concentration and similar I predicted various zooplankton features (e.g. preferred depth distribution, presence/absence) into the year 2100.
 For the modeling, the machine learning algorithms RandomForest and TreeNet were used.
-Groundbreaking algorithms developed by Leo Breiman (University of California Berkeley) and Adele Cutler (Stanford University) for RandomForest and Jerome H. Friedmann for TreeNet.
-I got hooked on marine science and went to Québec, Canada for a PhD in marine oceanography under Prof. Louis Fortier.
-Now, my prime research is on optical imaging of Arctic zooplankton with an in-situ camera system that produces a continuous stream of detailed images of planktonic organisms that I analyze then using machine learning algorithms to automate species recognition.
-I then look at the forcing of biotic and abiotic environmental parameters on this fine scale vertical distribution as well as the coupling between the primary and secondary production.